Which museums in Limburg are worth a trip?

 You enjoy soaking up local culture

 Wherever you go, you're eager to immerse yourself in local culture and history.
-One of the best places to do that in Limburg is the Historiehuis history museum in Roermond.
+One of the best places to do that in Limburg is The museum of Limburg in Venlo and the Historiehuis history museum in Roermond.
 Located in the heart of the province and Roermond city centre, it has a fascinating permanent exhibition, free of charge, that recounts the city's turbulent history.
 Find out why Roermond differs so much from other Dutch towns and why it was captivated by glass.

 Prefer something even more local?
 Elsloo Regional Museum will show you just how fascinating the history of a village can be.
 Admire the archaeological remains of Europe's very first farmers, the Neolithic Linear Pottery Culture.
 The museum also has period rooms furnished with authentic objects.
 Certainly worth a visit!